Skip to main content

 Seal of The Ohio State university etched in stone on Ohio State campus.

-The Chase Center will prepare students to live well in whatever path life takes them and to simultaneously do well for Ohio and the United States, like Salmon P. Chase.
-The Center’s courses give students the opportunity to read primary texts; its curriculum emphasizes research and writing; student regularly present their research and viewpoints orally, both in class and in other fora; and students both learn about and have opportunities to hone their capacity for leadership.
+The Center’s courses give students the opportunity to read primary texts.
+Its curriculum emphasizes research and writing.
+Students regularly present their research and viewpoints orally, both in class and in other forums.
+And students both learn about and have opportunities to hone their capacity for leadership.